jgscott/ECO395M/syllabus.md

 - Instructor: James Scott (james.scott@mccombs.utexas.edu)
 - Course website: http://www.github.com/jgscott/ECO395M/
+- Teaching assistant: TBA

-- Office hours: Mondays and Wednesdays, 1:30 to 2:45 PM, via Zoom.
+Office hours: Mondays and Wednesdays, 8:30 AM to 9:30 AM US Central time, via Zoom.
 See our course's Canvas site for the link.
-- Teaching assistant: TBA
+This time is not ideal for anyone, but it is the best compromise time I could come up with that would work across the huge range of time zones inhabited by students attending this course virtually:
+- it's an uncommon class time.
+- it's a normal start-of-the-day time for folks like me on US Central time.
+- it's just stretching the bounds of plausibility for students on the west coast of the US (e.g. you could roll out of bed at 7 AM, grab a cup of coffee, and get some questions answered by 7:30 AM Pacific time).
+- it's 10:30-11:30 PM in Beijing, which is definitely late, but a pretty common hour for graduate students to be up and working.

 ## Overview

-This is a master's level course on data mining and statistical learning for students in the master's program in Economics at UT-Austin.
+This is a master's level course on data mining/machine learning for students in the master's program in Economics at UT-Austin.
 The course is intended as an overview, rather than an in-depth treatment of any particular topic.
 We will move fast and cover a lot, but we will focus on practical applications rather than theory.
 You'll see a lot of data sets, but not a lot of proofs.
+(Obviously the mathematical foundations of machine learning are important---and very interesting.
+They're just not what this course is about.)

-[The course homepage](README.md) will have a detailed week by week description of what we're doing in class, together with topic-by-topic reading lists.
+[The course homepage](README.md) will have a detailed unit-by-unit description of what we're doing in class, together with topic-by-topic reading lists.

 The prerequisites are the Statistics and Probability course and the Econometrics course in the Econ master's program.

 ## Lectures

 Lectures will take place online, via Zoom, at the regularly scheduled time of 11 AM US Central time on Mondays and Wednesdays.
+"Live" attendance (i.e. in real time) is strongly encouraged, but not required.
+The main benefit of real-time attendance is that you'll get a chance to ask questions as we go along.
 Join live and/or watch recordings of prior lectures via the Zoom tab on our course's Canvas page.

-## Exercises

-I will post the exercises [here](exercises/).

 ## Software